-During this holiday, spent riding almost the length and breadth of Wales on native horses bred for the job, you will experience some of the most historic, beautiful and undiscovered country in Britain.
+During this holiday spent riding almost the length and breadth of Wales on native horses uniquely bred for the job, you will experience some of the most historic, beautiful and undiscovered country in Britain.

 Please note, this is a challenge for experienced riders only.
 We cross from the Black Mountains to the Irish sea, over several mountain ranges, covering great distances, mostly off-road, and riders must be fit, have good stamina, and be comfortable riding at speed.